kerryb/todo-rails/README.md

 by running a command rather than manually, that step will be a separate commit, with the command(s) listed in the commit message.

+The steps in the history are more-or-less as I actually did them, but a glance at the commit dates will make it obvious that I've gone back and rebased a couple of things where I missed something out or changed my mind, in order to keep a clean narrative.

 To keep things simple, we're not using any additional testing tools apart from RSpec and Cucumber (apart from Database Cleaner and Capybara, which Cucumber depends on by default).
 In a real project, some or all of the following might